-Valser Mineralquellen recognized these considerations.
-Before modernisation with Danfoss VLT® OneGearDrives®, up to 40 different motor/gear variants with or without brakes were used, but now there is only one motor type in the modernized section of the plant.
+Valser Mineralquellen recognised these considerations.
+Before modernisation with Danfoss VLT® OneGearDrives®, up to 40 different motor/gear variants with or without brakes were used, but now there is only one motor type in the modernised section of the plant.
 This not only reduces the cost of maintaining a full stock of spares but also saves a lot of maintenance effort.
 The time-consuming mecha-nical effort of swapping gear units on a spare motor to configure a suitable replacement for a defective drive has been entirely eliminated now that the OneGearDrive is used.
 Today Valser Mineralquellen keeps just three motors and one frequency converter in stock.

 “This simplifies operations for us tremendously, particularly as the OneGearDrives are very energy efficient.
 Our direct electricity consumption has dropped by 10%”, said Roman Schmid, Maintenance Planner at Valser Mineralquellen.